 - a 200 year old Russian (from Russia) bread is on display in a case and still looks very good.
 It was a gift and only partly eaten.

 After the castle tour, I bought a Bavarian hat in navy blue.
-I then toured all of Füssen and was awed by its medieval/rustic charm.
-However, I also found out that Füssen was not spared from the bombings either, so much for its preserved beauty.
+The sun was beginning to come out then so I did not wear it afterwards.
+We toured all of Füssen and were awed by its medieval/rustic charm.
+However, we also found out that Füssen was not spared from the bombings either, so much for its preserved beauty.

 Still, it was good to see mountains, to smell the crisp air and to wander back in time.